CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 - **Value**: Copy the contents of the Dock Manager ADMX file into this field

+!!! info ""
-?> The **Group Policy Template File** that contains the ADMX can be found under the Dock Manager section on [Lenovo Tools for Administrators](https://support.lenovo.com/solutions/ht037099) page.
+    The **Group Policy Template File** that contains the ADMX can be found under the Dock Manager section on [Lenovo Tools for Administrators](https://support.lenovo.com/solutions/ht037099) page.

 ## Command